Decoded Intelligence Signal

 beginner

-Volume measures the total number of cryptocurrency units traded during a specific time period, serving as a key indicator of market activity, interest, and the strength behind price movements.
+Volume is the total number of units of a cryptocurrency bought and sold during a specific time period, measuring the level of market activity and participation behind price movements.

 Common Misconception

-High volume always means the price will continue in the same direction
+High volume always means price will continue in the current direction.

 Technical Reality